vashukarn/vedalay/README.md

 Student
 Some of the features are as follows:
 Security: The data will be more secure because we have different roles & permissions depending on the user.
 Performance: The performance of our system is very efficient and easy to understand.
-One-click Access: You will obtain the details of the student, teacher and staff by their name or mobile number just in one click.
+One-click Access: You will obtain the details of the student, teacher, and staff by their name or mobile number just in one click.